CSIS-iLab/new-silk-road/HEROKU.md

 ## Managing Services

-The staging and production environments have been created and thankfully require very little maintaince but it's worth noting how they are setup in the case that they need to be recreated.
-There are a number of services which come together for the site to run propery and this section details how they all work together.
+The staging and production environments have been created and thankfully require very little maintenance but it's worth noting how they are setup in the case that they need to be recreated.
+There are a number of services which come together for the site to run properly and this section details how they all work together.

 ### Application Dynos